bartificer/programming-by-stealth/docs/pbs82.md

 Voila!
 Thanks to callbacks, we now have a more efficient world in which the icons can load while the exchange rate is fetched, and the rate will be written into the page the moment it becomes available.

-This works fine when there are no inter-dependencies between the I/O operations.
-But, as we learned in instalment XXX, once you introduce inter-dependencies you soon find yourself in a mess of spaghetti code scathingly referred to as _callback hell_.
+This works fine when there are no interdependencies between the I/O operations.
+But, as we learned in [instalment 77](https://pbs.bartificer.net/pbs77), once you introduce interdependencies, you soon find yourself in a mess of spaghetti code scathingly referred to as _callback hell_.

 As we’ve seen in the previous two instalments, promise chains and promise utility functions like `Promise.all()` allow us a way out of hell by allowing us to write our code in a more human-readable format.